A primary quantum current standard based on the Josephson and the quantum Hall effects

-The new version of the PQCG is composed of $\mathrm{PJVS_1}$ \cite{Behr2012} connected to $\mathrm{QHRS_1}$ with a triple connection (Extended Data fig.\ref{fig.PJVS}) ensured through three identical windings of $N_1$ turns of a new specially designed CCC (see Extended Data fig.\ref{fig.CCC} and Methods).
+The new version of the PQCG is composed of $\mathrm{PJVS_1}$ \cite{Behr2012} connected to $\mathrm{QHRS_1}$ with a triple connection (see Quantum devices section in Methods) ensured through three identical windings of $N_1$ turns of a new specially designed CCC (see CCC section in Methods).
 This connection technique \cite{Delahaye1993} reduces the impact of the series resistances to an insignificant effect.
 More precisely, one current contact and two voltage contacts of the same equipotential of $\mathrm{QHRS_1}$ are connected all together at each superconducting pads of $\mathrm{PJVS_1}$.
 Because of the topological properties of Hall edge-states, namely their chirality, their $h/e^2$ two-wire resistance and their immunity against backscattering \cite{Buttiker1988}, the current flowing through the third contact is only a fraction $(r/R_1)^2$ of the current circulating in the first one, where $r$ is the typical resistance of the connections.
 The resistance seen by $\mathrm{PJVS_1}$ is close to $h/2e^2$ within a typical small correction of order $(r/R_1)^3$.
-It results that the total current circulating $I_1$, is close to $\pm n_\mathrm{1}ef_1$ within 1.5 parts in $10^{10}$ for series resistance values lower than 5 ohms (Methods).
+It results that the total current circulating $I_1$, is close to $\pm n_\mathrm{1}ef_1$ within 1.5 parts in $10^{10}$ for series resistance values lower than 5 ohms (see Multiple series connection section in Methods).
 Compared to \cite{Brun-Picard2016}, where the double connection required the application of a relative correction to the current of a few $10^{-7}$, the operation of the PQCG is simplified since no correction is necessary here.
 The quantized current $I_1$, divided in the three connections, is measured by the three identical windings of $N_1$ turns.
 A DC SQUID is used to detect the unbalance ampere$\cdot$turns in the different windings of the new CCC.
-It feedbacks on the new battery-powered voltage controlled current source (VCCS), which supplies a winding of $N_2$ turns in order to maintain the ampere$\cdot$turns balance $N_\mathrm{1}I_\mathrm{1}-N_\mathrm{2}I_\mathrm{PQCG}=0$.
-It results that the PQCG is able to output a current equal to:
+It feedbacks on the new battery-powered voltage controlled current source (VCCS), which supplies a winding of $N_2$ turns with current $I_\mathrm{PQCG}$ in order to maintain the ampere$\cdot$turns balance $N_\mathrm{1}I_\mathrm{1}-N_\mathrm{2}I_\mathrm{PQCG}=0$.
+It results that the PQCG is able to output a current equal to: to within an estimated Type B relative uncertainty of 2 parts in $10^9$ (see Table \ref{Type-B PQCG} in Methods).
+In practice, the CCC gain $G=N_1/N_2$ can span two orders of magnitude on either side of the unity, allowing the generation of currents with values from nanoampere to milliampere.\\ \\ \textbf{Accuracy test principle}\\ No matter how accurately the Type B uncertainty may be estimated, a metrological requirement is to check that the experimental current $I_\mathrm{PQCG}$ is given by the relationship (1) using another quantum measurement method through an accuracy test.
+The output current is determined by feeding $\mathrm{QHRS_2}$, and by measuring the voltage drop, $V_2$, at its Hall terminals using a quantum voltmeter (Fig.1 and Supplementary Fig.1).
+The latter is made of $\mathrm{PJVS_2}$ and an analog null detector (ND), which measures the voltage difference $\Delta V$.
+From Kirchhoff's voltage law, $I_\mathrm{PQCG}$ is determined according to the expression :